ogecko/alpaca-benro-polaris/docs/performance.md

 ### Atmospheric Refraction Correction

 This correction accounts for the bending of light as it passes through Earth’s atmosphere, which causes celestial objects to appear higher in the sky than they are.
 The refraction angle depends on the object's altitude and the atmospheric conditions (temperature and pressure).
-A typical correction of a target near the horizon may be up to 2100 arc-seconds.
-A target 30° from the horizon only has a correction of around 60 arc seconds.
+A typical correction of a target near the horizon may be up to **2100 arc-seconds**.
+A target 30° from the horizon only has a correction of around **60 arc seconds**.

 ### Backlash Delay Correction

 When testing the Polaris, we noticed a consistent misaiming of the target, with an error consistently behind on the RA axis.
 Backlash delay correction compensates for the time to remove any slack in mechanical systems, particularly in gears and lead screws.
-A typical correction of a target with a zero declination would be 225 arc seconds to cater for a 15-second delay.
-A target at 45° declination would have a correction of around 160 arc seconds.
+A typical correction of a target with a zero declination would be **225 arc seconds** to cater for a 15-second delay.
+A target at 45° declination would have a correction of around **160 arc seconds**.

 ### Goto Aiming Correction

 Surprisingly, the Polaris does not close the control loop on aiming performance.
 While it is told the coordinates to go to and can read the final orientation of the telescope, it does not appear to do anything to correct any persistent deviation.
 The Alpaca Driver corrects this with its adaptive integrative algorithm.
-This can make corrections of up to 3600 arc-seconds.
+This can make corrections of up to **3600 arc-seconds**.

 ## Alpaca Improvement Results